Home » Recipes » Side Dishes » Classic Italian Salad Recipe

 Ingredients You Need

-A variety of salad ingredients in bowls on a marble surface.
+Top-down view of bowls with labeled Italian salad ingredients on a white marble surface.

 For the salad: